 Part II will see a distillation of key requirements for solving the problems and challenges.

-In Part III a template combat formation structure will be introduced to demonstrate one possible route the Army can take to solving the requirements.
+In Part III an organisational approach and a template combat formation structure will be introduced to demonstrate one possible route the Army can take to solving the requirements.
 Placeholder equipment, ranks and concepts will be offered for illustrative purposes.

 In order to avoid falling into the trap of Fantasy Fleets, in Part IV we will look at how we could transform from the current organisational structure to implement the template using and preserving the personnel and equipment we have now.

-Recognising that this template is not a panacea for solving all challenges the Army will face, Part V will touch upon roles the Air Assault Brigade and Royal Marine Commandos will be critical in the provision of.
+Recognising that this template is not a panacea for solving all challenges the Army will face, Part V will touch upon roles that other formations and services such as the Air Assault Brigade and Royal Marine Commandos perform that will be critical.

 Finally, a number of Appendices may or may not be added based on responses to expand further on certain topics touched upon in the series.